Thunder25Beast/EchoChamber-SoC/README.md

 >  *The current implementation works well.
 Your task is to push it further.*

----

 ### Dataset

-The project is based on the **Cornell Movie Dialogues Corpus**, consisting of:
+The project is based on the **Cornell Movie-Dialogue Corpus**, consisting of:
 - `movie_lines.txt`
 - `movie_conversations.txt`
-This dataset offers a rich and diverse set of dialogue pairs drawn from a variety of movie scripts, ideal for training and evaluating dialogue systems.
+>  *This dataset offers a rich and diverse set of dialogue pairs drawn from a variety of movie scripts, ideal for training and evaluating dialogue systems.*

+---

 ##  Your Final Objectives